Skip to main content

 react-redraw provides React bindings for Redraw, built around two pieces:

-Every canvas and hook in this package needs a <RedrawProvider> above it (or an explicit instance via the redraw prop) and throws a clear error otherwise.
+Every canvas and hook in this package needs a <RedrawProvider> above it (or an explicit device via the device prop) and throws a clear error otherwise.
 Wrap your app, or the part of it that draws, once:

 import { RedrawCanvas, RedrawProvider } from "react-redraw";